 When I started trying to make my first PDF pattern, the resources were wide and scarce.
 I compiled some of them here, but since then I’ve learned a lot just through my own trial and error, as well as some books I’ve purchased and other internet resources I’ve found.
 And I now have a system that works pretty well for me.
 So I thought I’d take some of the guesswork out of this endeavor for others, and share what I’ve learned.
 Because the teacher in me might be out of the classroom, but that just means the whole population of the internet are my students now.

-I now have a CourseCraft course called Creating PDF Patterns available now to teach you how to scan, digitize, format for printing, and draft within Illustrator to create your own PDF patterns.
+I have a course called Creating PDF Patterns+ Pattern Grading available now to teach you how to scan, digitize, format for printing, and draft within Illustrator to create your own PDF patterns and then how to grade them.
 The course is taught through a combination of written course materials and video, and each lesson includes printable resources.
-One caveat, that I’m working on – some combinations of browsers/operating systems don’t work well with the CourseCraft platform.
-To remedy that, I have the first lesson available for free – so you can check and see if this course is for you, and if it’s going to work on your computer.

 This is the course I wish I had been able to find when I started – it covers only what you need to know in Illustrator as a pattern designer, not all the other bells and whistles that graphic designers love about it.
 It is a vast program capable of a lot, but there are only a few tools needed as a pattern designer.
 So instead of sorting through hundreds YouTube or Vimeo videos about how to use it, and googling to figure out how to do what you want to do, I’ve focused the content for you – this is just what you need as a pattern designer.